WrestleMania 36

 The card comprised 18 matches which were divided between the two nights, including one match on each night's Kickoff pre-show and a dark match on the second night.
-In the main event of the show for Part 1, The Undertaker, partly returning to his "American Bad Ass" character for the first time in over 16 years, defeated AJ Styles in a Boneyard match, which was later revealed to be Undertaker's final match, while in the final match from the Performance Center, which was SmackDown's main match, Braun Strowman defeated Goldberg to win the Universal Championship.
-In other prominent matches, Becky Lynch defeated Shayna Baszler to retain the Raw Women's Championship, and Kevin Owens defeated Seth Rollins in a No Disqualification match.
-In the main event for Part 2, which was the main match for Raw, Drew McIntyre defeated Brock Lesnar to win the WWE Championship, after which an impromptu dark match occurred in which McIntyre retained the title against Big Show, which was shown on the April 6 episode of Raw.
+In the main event for Part 1, The Undertaker, partly returning to his "American Bad Ass" character for the first time in over 16 years, defeated AJ Styles in a Boneyard match, which was ultimately Undertaker's final match.
+In the penultimate match, Braun Strowman defeated Goldberg to win SmackDown's Universal Championship.
+Strowman was a replacement for Roman Reigns, who pulled out of the event amid concerns surrounding the pandemic, and this would also be Goldberg's last WrestleMania match before his retirement in 2025.
+In other prominent matches, Becky Lynch defeated Shayna Baszler to retain the Raw Women's Championship, John Morrison defeated Kofi Kingston and Jimmy Uso in a triple threat ladder match to retain the SmackDown Tag Team Championship for himself and his absent partner, The Miz, and Kevin Owens defeated Seth Rollins in a No Disqualification match.
+In the main event for Part 2, Drew McIntyre defeated Brock Lesnar to win Raw's WWE Championship, after which an impromptu dark match occurred in which McIntyre retained the title against Big Show, which was shown on the April 6 episode of Raw.
 In the penultimate match, "The Fiend" Bray Wyatt defeated John Cena in a Firefly Fun House match.
-In other prominent matches, Edge defeated Randy Orton in a Last Man Standing match, which was Edge's first singles match since April 2011, and in the opening bout, Charlotte Flair defeated Rhea Ripley to win the NXT Women's Championship for a second time, which was the only time an NXT championship was defended at a WrestleMania.
+In other prominent matches, Edge defeated Randy Orton in a Last Man Standing match, which was Edge's first singles match since April 2011, and in the opening bout, Charlotte Flair defeated Rhea Ripley to win the NXT Women's Championship for a second time, which was the first and only time that an NXT championship was defended at a WrestleMania.

+The event was generally well-received by critics and fans, largely praised for its creativity in adapting to the pandemic.
+The Boneyard and Firefly Fun House matches were met with high praise for their uniqueness and cinematic approach, while the SmackDown Tag Team Championship match, Owens vs. Rollins, and the NXT Women's Championship match also received favorable reviews.
+Criticism was directed mainly towards both the WWE Championship and Universal Championship matches for being too short and repetitive, and Edge vs. Orton for being too long.

 Production

-WrestleMania 36 was originally scheduled to be held at Raymond James Stadium in Tampa, Florida, but due to the COVID-19 pandemic, it was relocated to the WWE Performance Center in Orlando.
+The 36th annual WrestleMania was originally scheduled to be held at Raymond James Stadium in Tampa, Florida, but due to the COVID-19 pandemic, it was relocated to the WWE Performance Center in Orlando with no spectators in attendance.
+The following year's WrestleMania 37 would instead be held at Raymond James Stadium but to a limited venue capacity.